UTexas

 EDP 381E.
 Advanced Item Response Theory.

 Advanced course intended for doctoral students specializing in quantitative methods.
 Subjects include extensions of Item Response Theory (IRT) models, including multidimensional IRT and Testlet Response Theory, explanatory item response modeling, IRT rater models, cognitive diagnostic IRT models, response time models, and related subjects.
 Three lecture hours a week for one semester.
 May be repeated for credit.
-Prerequisite: Graduate standing; Educational Psychology 380C (Topic 16) (or 184 (Topic 16), 284 (Topic 16), 384 (Topic 16) and 380D (Topic 8) (or 180P (Topic 17), 280P (Topic 17), 380P (Topic 17), 480P (Topic 17)), or consent of instructor.
+Prerequisite: Graduate standing; Educational Psychology 380C (Topic 2), 380D (Topic 4), and 380D (Topic 8).

 EDP 381S.
 Practicum in Program Evaluation.